-It’s rather obvious that Agile development teams didn’t appear from nowhere.
-Agile principles came out from initial problems, which developers had to face during software development in early 90s (and even before).
+It’s rather obvious that Agile development teams didn’t appear from anywhere.
+Agile principles came out from initial problems, which developers had to face during software development in the early 90s (and even before).

 Now let’s talk about most popular Agile variations:

 - Scrum.
 One of the most popular options.
 Basically, Scrum splits project requirements (or, so-called, project backlog) into small independent groups.

 Because of that, an Agile development team can add new features during every sprint (time intervals between new product versions).
 Scrum implies constant communication – either it’s a regular sprint discussion with a product owner, or daily scrum meetings, where the team can discuss the project’s issues.

 - Lean.
 In our blog, we already talked about lean methodology being applied to startups.
 But let’s have a recap.
 Lean is all about reasonable resources usage and unnecessary resource expense reduction.

 Initial product features are limited to the minimum, but this minimum has to contain the most useful features for the product owner.
 Therefore, the team finishes the product by adding new features gradually (step by step).

 For instance, you want to hire mobile app developers and make a messenger application.
 Will those video calls, fancy stickers or complicated premium account system be of any use for your target audience if your app can’t… Send messages?
 It’s pretty obvious that initial features should include message delivery.